-1. The applicant for a Licence for the Operation of a Nuclear Facility shall develop a Physical Protection Plan to address the protection of the Nuclear Facility against the Design Basis Threat, and shall obtain the Authority's approval thereof.

-- 2. The Physical Protection Plan shall include, inter alia, the following elements: - a) description of the monitoring, control and response measures of the Licensee; - b) description of arrangements between the Licensee's security organization, Competent Authorities and Security Response Forces to respond to Nuclear Security Events; - c) description of the Physical Protection System; - d) Target Set analysis; - e) Vulnerability Assessment; - f) Contingency Plan; - g) description of compensatory measures; and - h) Cyber Security Plan. - 3.
-The Licensee shall implement the approved Physical Protection Plan in coordination with the Competent Authorities in the State and shall review the Physical Protection Plan at least every twenty-four (24) months. - 4.
-The Licensee shall inform the Authority about any intended change to the Physical Protection Plan and provide an explanation and justification for the change for review and approval by the Authority prior to implementing the change in the Physical Protection Plan.
-Should the intended change to the Physical Protection Plan be determined by the Licensee as such that does not reduce the overall effectiveness of the latter, the Licensee shall inform the Authority of the implementation of the change within ninety (90) days from the date of the change.
+- 1. An applicant for a Licence for the Operation of a Nuclear Facility shall develop a Physical Protection Plan to address the protection of the Nuclear Facility against the Design Basis Threat and shall obtain the Authority's approval thereof. - 2.
+The Physical Protection Plan shall include, inter alia, the following elements: - a) description of the monitoring, control and response measures of the Licensee; - b) description of arrangements between the Licensee's security organisation, Competent Authorities and Security Response Forces to respond to Nuclear Security Events; - c) description of the Physical Protection System; - d) Target Set analysis; - e) Vulnerability Assessment; - f) Contingency Plan; - g) description of compensatory measures; and - h) Cyber Security Plan. - 3.
+The Licensee shall implement the approved Physical Protection Plan in coordination with the Competent Authorities and shall review the Physical Protection Plan at least every twenty-four (24) months. - 4.
+The Licensee shall inform the Authority of any intended change to the Physical Protection Plan and provide an explanation and justification for the change for review and approval thereof by the Authority prior to implementing the change in the Physical Protection Plan.